5. Equation and models

 _images/elementedgecell.png

-Fig. 4.3 Element edge model constructs in 2D.
+Fig. 5.3 Element edge model constructs in 2D

 In this form, we refer to a model integrated over the edges of triangles as edge models.
 Models integrated over the volume of each triangle vertex are referred to as node models.
 Element edge models are a special case where variables at other nodes off the edge may cause the flux to change.

 Node models may be specified in terms of other node models, mathematical functions, and parameters on the device.
 The simplest model is the node solution, and it represents the solution variables being solved for.
-Node models automatically created for a region are listed in Table 4.1.
+Node models automatically created for a region are listed in Node models defined on each region of a device.

 In this example, we present an implementation of Shockley Read Hall recombination [4].